Preface

 in netreg as your own individual device.
 Then, you should install either NixOS

-admin account, and get it set up with Ansible
+or Ubuntu,1 set up the polytopia admin account, and get it set up with Ansible

 as per usual.